Should you be taking your protein shake before or after your workout? This is a great debate in health and fitness circles.

 If you’re taking whey protein for weight loss, the same rules apply.

-This helps to protect lean muscle mass you currently have as well as what you are trying to build from being lost during the weight loss process.
+Post-workout protein will help protect lean muscle mass you currently have as well as what you are trying to build from being lost during the weight loss process.
 Your body will then break down fat instead .

 How Much Protein Do I Need Before and After a Workout

 Protein intake is best split up into meals and snacks throughout the day to ensure you are getting adequate amounts to support muscle growth.
 This can be split up into 20-40 grams per meal and/or 10-15 grams per snack depending on your protein requirements.

 Studies suggest consuming anywhere between 20-40 grams of protein shortly before or following a workout will maximize recovery.
 This is why most protein shakes and powders typically contain at least 20 grams of protein per serving [7, 8].

 What to Mix With Whey Protein for Exercise Performance and Recovery?

 Although protein is essential for muscle growth and recovery, adding a carbohydrate source to your whey protein supplement can help boost both performance and recovery.